-

 Soul Security

 Note: This devotional was part of a song service centered around the song How Shall the Young Secure Their Hearts?
 It also contains references to other hymns if you pay attention and follow the readings.
 What does it mean to us to feel secure?
 When we have a sense of security, we feel safe.
-We Continue reading
+We feel protected.
+We feel shielded from harm.
+We treasure our security.
+We value and protect it.
+We wear seat belts to feel secure in our cars, have airbags and car alarms to increase that sense of security.
+We invest in GPS systems to make us… Continue reading

 -